Questions & Answers

-- Strata fees also include Ocean Club membership, to provide fitness facilities, including weights, mats, treadmill, elliptical, climber, spin-bike, and rowing-machine.
-The Ocean Club will also have a comfortable lounge with flexible space for cards, crafts, reading and chatting, helping you meet people and make friends right at SookePoint.
-Although it will probably be moved later to add the pool and hot tub, we presently intend to start the Ocean Club on the lowest floor in the SW Tip of Canada Pavilion.
-As part of the Orca Alley Lounge, we will have the most awe-inspiring views, just one-metre from the water, looking south over the highly-energetic 'Swirlpool' and the west entrance to Orca Alley.
+Strata fees also include Ocean Club membership, to provide fitness facilities, including weights, mats, treadmill, elliptical, climber, spin-bike, and rowing-machine.
+Although it will probably be moved later to add the pool and hot tub, we presently intend to open the Ocean Club in Cottage 48.

 Must I rent my Ocean Cottage when I’m absent, or can I just lock it up when I’m away?

 The decision is entirely up to you.
 Some owners intend to rent just a couple of days a month to cover strata fees, while others intend to earn investment returns and use depreciation to shelter other income.

 What is the resort rental income potential?